Teng-Jui Lin

 ^ Co-mentored student

-- Zirun Liang^,
+Data Science - Zirun Liang^,

-Chemical Engineering - Jamie Lynn Thu Phan^,
+- Jamie Lynn Thu Phan^,

-Molecular and Cellular Biology - Laura Kim,
+Molecular and Cellular Biology - Next position:

-Data Science - Miles Duong,
+- Miles Duong,

 Chemical Engineering